celtan/celtan.github.io/_posts/2021-06-19-gitpages-with-jekyll-minimal-mistakes.md

         `YEAR-MONTH-DAY-name-of-script.md` - save this file in the _scripts directory
       - To test your site locally run:
         ```bash

+        # first time runninng or if there are changes to Gemfile
+        bundle

         # at the root of your repo ie <path-to>/username-github-io
         bundle exec jekyll serve